qlik-oss/mira/README.md

 Mira's REST API is described in the [api-doc.yml](./doc/api-doc.yml) [OpenAPI](https://www.openapis.org/) document.

-Mira exposes its REAT API on port `9100`.
+Mira exposes its REST API on port `9100`.
 This port is built into the Docker image and exposed using the `EXPOSE` Dockerfile command.

 ## Discovery